swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

 When either a `function-call-argument-clause` or a `trailing-closures` term is present, the identifier must refer to a function-like macro.
 When neither is present, the identifier must refer to a value-like macro.
 There is no such thing as a value of macro type.

+The `#` syntax for macro expansion expressions was specifically chosen because Swift already contains a number of a `#`-prefixed expressions that are macro-like in nature, some of which could be implemented directly as expression macros.

 ### Macro implementation library

 Macro definitions will make use of the [swift-syntax](https://github.com/apple/swift-syntax) package, which provides the Swift syntax tree manipulation and parsing capabilities for Swift tools.
 The `SwiftSyntaxMacros` module will provide the functionality required to define macros.